-In proton-proton (pp) collisions, particles originating from partonic scatterings with large 4-momentum transfer Q compared to the Quantum ChromoDynamics (QCD) scale $\Lambda{QCD}$ , hard processes, are accompanied by additional, predominantly low transverse momentum ( $p_T$ ), particles from the proton break-up (beam remnants) and possibly further scatterings, termed Multiple Parton Interactions (MPI) [1].
+In proton-proton (pp) collisions, particles originating from partonic scatterings with large 4-momentum transfer Q compared to the Quantum Chromodynamics (QCD) scale $\Lambda{QCD}$ , hard processes, are accompanied by additional, predominantly low transverse momentum ( $p_T$ ), particles from the proton break-up (beam remnants) and possibly further scatterings, termed Multiple Parton Interactions (MPI) [1].
 This associated particle production represents an important background to most observables at hadron colliders and its detailed understanding and modeling with Monte Carlo (MC) generators is crucial for precision measurements and for connecting experimental observables to theory.
-Experimentally and theoretically it is impossible to separate particles originating from hard processes and the associated event activity event-by-event.
+The empirical models for the description of the non-perturbative aspects in a high-energy scattering event evolution do not allow to clearly separate particles originating from hard processes and the associated event activity event-by-event.
 In order to enable experimental studies and model comparisons one commonly separates the kinematic region containing the direct fragmentation products of the partons produced in the hardest scattering from the remaining part, generally referred to as the Underlying Event (UE).
 The UE also contains particles from initial- and final-state radiation related to the hard interaction.

-The first study of this kind was performed by the UA1 experiment at CERN's proton-antiproton (Sp $\bar{p}$ S) collider by measuring the transverse energy density outside the leading jet cone [2-4], the so-called jet pedestal region.
+The first study of this kind was performed by the UA1 experiment at CERN's proton-antiproton (Spp̄S) collider by measuring the transverse energy density outside the leading jet cone [2-4], the so-called jet pedestal region.
 In the method introduced by CDF [5] and used in the present analysis, one identifies the leading jet, or any other leading object in the event, and measures particle production in the azimuthal region orthogonal to the direction of this leading object, the Transverse region.
-Based on this method, several UE studies at the Tevatron [5-8] and at the LHC [9-14], at various center-of-mass energies ( $\sqrt{s}$ ), have been published.
-These also include UE measurements in Drell-Yan [11] and Z-boson [13] events performed by CMS.
+Based on this method, several UE studies at the Tevatron [5-8] and at the LHC [9-13], at various center-of-mass energies ( $\sqrt{s}$ ), have been published.
+These also include UE measurements in Drell-Yan [14] and Z-boson [15-17] events performed by CMS and ATLAS.

 A common characteristic of UE measurements at all collision energies is that the particle density in the Transverse region as a function of the $p_T$ of the leading object ( $p_T^{\text{leading}}$ ) rises steeply at low $p_T^{\text{leading}}$ until a plateau at about twice the inclusive particle density is reached [2].
 In the framework of MPI-based models, the probability for a hard scattering increases with the matter overlap in the collisions (decreasing pp impact parameter).
-And conversely, by requiring a high- $p_T$ object to be detected in a given collision biases the selection of collisions towards those with a smaller impact parameter, at which the probability for additional uncorrelated scatterings and consequently the charged-particle multiplicity is enhanced [15].
-The multiplicity density ( $dN{ch}/d\eta$ ) in the plateau region increases logarithmically with $\sqrt{s}$ and faster than in minimum-bias events [12].
-In MPI-based models, the height of the plateau is sensitive to the pp impact parameter dependence of the number of MPI per event [15].
-Hence, UE measurements have facilitated the implementation and tuning of such models [15-18].
+And conversely, requiring a high- $p_T$ object to be detected in a given collision biases the selection of collisions towards those with a smaller impact parameter, at which the probability for additional uncorrelated scatterings and consequently the charged-particle number-density is enhanced [18].
+The charged-particle number-density ( $dN{ch}/d\eta$ ) in the plateau region increases logarithmically with $\sqrt{s}$ and faster than in minimum-bias events [11].
+In MPI-based models, the height of the plateau is sensitive to the pp impact parameter dependence of the number of MPI per event [18].
+Hence, UE measurements have facilitated the implementation and tuning of such models [18-21].
 They have been used as tools for high precision Standard Model (SM) measurements as well as searches for physics beyond the SM.
-In recent years it has been shown that they are also important to obtain a qualitative understanding of the centrality dependence of hard processes in p-Pb [19] and Pb-Pb [20, 21] collisions at LHC energies.
+In recent years it has been shown that they are also important to obtain a qualitative understanding of the centrality dependence of hard processes in p-Pb [22] and Pb-Pb [23, 24] collisions at LHC energies.